-Reading list for the March school holidays 2013
+Reading list for the kids for March school holidays 2013

 Enriching the mind this March school holidays 2013

 March school holidays are meant to be a time of play and relaxation for the kids–no one would question that.
 Nor should they question the value of letting kids be kids for as long as possible.
 But spending a portion of each day reading can take your kids on adventures they could only imagine otherwise and introduce them to people (fictional or otherwise) and places they would otherwise never come into contact with.

 Reading is also a wonderful way for children to build their vocabularies and keep their minds sharp and ready to go once they do return to school.

 RELATED:Five tips to get that kid to read!

 Will a reading list be any good?
 Most children who don’t like to read simply haven’t found the right books to read.
 Once you figure out what excites your child, provide them a great reading list that deals with whatever that interest is and they’ll be hooked.

 If your child is a frustrated reader–one who struggles with words in general or staying focused-you should have their eyes examined to rule out or confirm vision problems that can easily be corrected.